Should You Buy A Home Directly From The Listing Agent?

 The primary reason to use a buyer's agent is assistance in negotiating a fair purchase price.
 Most unprepared buyers think that a discount from the asking price is a sign of getting a good deal, but is that the case if the home is grossly over-priced?
 What about if the house is underpriced?

 We educate our buyers to understand that a good deal occurs when a home is purchased at a lower price and/or better terms than another buyer would likely pay, thus the asking price is not a factor in the quality of the deal.
-So how does a buyer determine the line between good deal and not-so-good deal without help from somebody who does this daily?
+So how does a buyer determine the line between a good deal and not-so-good deal without help from somebody who does this daily?

 Speak To An Expert!

 Joe has created a process that was designed to save you money on the purchase of a new home.